NoaNNagar/newProject/README.md

 Technologies Used: HTML, CSS, Bootstrap, SASS.
 Github Repository: Provide a link to the GitHub repository if it's open-source.

-4.4.
-Contact
+3. Contact
 If you want to get in touch with me for collaboration, job opportunities, or any other inquiries, please feel free to reach out to me at:

 Email: noanagar88@gmail.com

-11.Thank you for visiting my portfolio website!
+Thank you for visiting my portfolio website!
 I hope you enjoyed exploring my projects and learning more about my skills and experience as a programmer.
 If you have any feedback or suggestions, I'd be more than happy to hear from you.
 Have a great day!
  # newProject